yehaha9876/gitlab/doc/administration/high_availability/redis.md

     pgbouncer_exporter['enable'] = false
     gitlab_monitor['enable'] = false
     gitaly['enable'] = false

+    redis['bind'] = '0.0.0.0'
+    redis['port'] = '6379'
+    redis['password'] = 'SECRET_PASSWORD_HERE'

+    gitlab_rails['auto_migrate'] = false
     ```

 1. [Reconfigure Omnibus GitLab][reconfigure] for the changes to take effect.
-1. Note the Redis node's IP address or hostname, port, and password (if required).
+1. Note the Redis node's IP address or hostname, port, and
-   These will be necessary when configuring the GitLab application servers later.
+   Redis password.
+These will be necessary when configuring the GitLab
+   application servers later.

 Advanced configuration options are supported and can be added if
 needed.